 5 Ways Organic Cotton Can Protect Your Lady Parts

-Girls, let’s get real.
+Ladies, let’s get real.
 We all know how important it is to keep your lady business (aka vagina) in good health, and the first line of defense is your undies.
-These days, you can’t fling a g-string without hitting a brand that promises to be the best, so we took a look at why so many women choose organic cotton brands like Pact Apparel to protect their nethers.
+“Cotton is queen” for undies and many women are choosing to upgrade to organic cotton to protect their nethers.
+Even Whole Foods is in on the organic cotton trend, selling Pact brand undies in their stores.
+Here’s why people are flinging their synthetic g-strings into the trash:

 1. Cotton Breathes